AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Equipment

-- 2 martial weapons of your choice
+- 2 simple or martial weapons of your choice

 - - -
 ## Class Features